CoBrooks/onward-os/README.md

 # Onward!

-A 64-bit forth-based operating system loosely inspired by [Dusk OS](http://duskos.org/) and the Forth concept of users *creating* not just systems to fit their needs, but an entire language, rather than tweaking an existing solution.
+A 64-bit forth-based operating system loosely inspired by [Dusk OS](http://duskos.org/) and the Forth concept of users creating new languages to perform specific tasks.

 ## Goals